DayDayDreamers/KEYBOARDS/Pods/Alamofire/README.md

 ## Credits

-Alamofire is owned and maintained by the [Alamofir
+Alamofire is owned and maintained by the [Alamofire Software Foundation](http://alamofire.org).
+You can follow them on Twitter at [@AlamofireSF](https://twitter.com/AlamofireSF) for project updates and releases.

+### Security Disclosure

+If you believe you have identified a security vulnerability with Alamofire, you should report it as soon as possible via email to security@alamofire.org.
+Please do not post it to a public issue tracker.

+## Donations

+The [